 The Virgen del Valle case in Venezuela moved the whole country to tears, as she is a mother who suffers for the safety of all her children.
 Mexico has also presented examples of Virgin’s statues crying blood, such as Huarache de Lerdo, Durango, where a family informed the whole community about the miraculous and extraordinary event.

 Another interesting case occurred in Metán, Argentina, where a family notified their local priest about the event.
 He looked for answers about what was causing the “tears,” but found none.

 There is a clear explanation for these events: the controversy arose because people need something to believe in, since they live in situations of extreme need, division, hunger and poverty.
 Many people wish to hold on to a figure of authority that can protect and nurture them.

 “Little by little, small tears appeared on its visage, which we had to remove with cotton wool, but the manifestation was so strong that we had to put her in an urn,” said Julio César Zepeda, originally of Jalisco, Mexico, and owner of an image of the Virgin of Fátima that has been “crying” since 2015.
 “I reported it to the Diocese of Guadalajara, who took the case into their own hands, but I have yet to receive a ruling.”

 In the past, the Church was more open to miracles, especially in the Dark Ages.
 Thus, to avoid fraudulent claims, they began to employ more disciplined measures and rulings to recognize and correctly evaluate apparitions and miracles.
-As a result, the church no longer accepts new cases of purported exorcisms.
-In addition, priests are the first to find and get rid of fraudulent crying statues.
+Priests are often the first to find and get rid of fraudulent crying statues.